Juan Pablo Montoya: 2006–2009

-He qualified 36th for the season-opening Daytona 500, finishing nineteenth following handling issues and avoiding a multi-car accident on its final lap.
+Montoya qualified 36th for the season-opening Daytona 500, finishing nineteenth following handling issues and avoiding a multi-car accident on the final lap.
 Following three sub-par races, Montoya earned his first career top-five finish in the Kobalt Tools 500 at Atlanta Motor Speedway that March.
 He finished seventh in the Samsung 500 at Texas Motor Speedway after colliding with Tony Stewart.
 Montoya started 32nd in the Toyota/Save Mart 350 at Infineon Raceway and led the final seven laps after passing Jamie McMurray for his first career Cup Series victory, becoming the series' first foreign-born winner since Earl Ross in 1974.
 (Note: He was also the first Hispanic driver to win a Cup Series event.)
 He started and finished second in the Brickyard 400 at the Indianapolis Motor Speedway four races later.
 The rest of the season yielded two top-tens at Dover International Speedway and Martinsville Speedway for 20th in the final championship standings with 3,487 points.
-He won rookie of the year honours by 24 points over David Ragan.
+He won rookie of the year by 24 points over David Ragan.

 Montoya drove the No. 42 CGR Dodge in 17 Busch Series races in 2007 to gain experience on tracks where he also competed in the Cup Series.
 He led a race-high 43 laps in the Telcel-Motorola Mexico 200 at the Autódromo Hermanos Rodríguez before bumping his CGR teammate Scott Pruett with eight laps remaining for his first NASCAR victory and become the first foreign-born NASCAR winner since Ron Fellows in 2001.
 Montoya finished two more races in the top ten, at Atlanta and Talladega, and his best start of the season was second at Watkins Glen International, where he finished 33rd following a crash.
 He drove for CGR in the renamed Nationwide Series for two rounds late in the 2008 season, finishing outside the top ten in both races.